Is it legal to send money to Iran?

 Short answers to the compliance questions that affect whether a transfer can move forward.

 No. Senders are not required to upload passports, driver's licenses, or government IDs directly to our website.
-Instead, sender identification is securely verified through bank-level authentication via the originating local bank account used to transfer the funds in the West.
-Senders only need to provide the recipient's information to release the Rial instantly in Iran.
+We validate sender details through the originating local payment account and request recipient information before payout.

-No. In strict accordance with international regulations and the terms of OFAC General License M, we do not support any commercial payments, export/import transactions, real estate investments, business capital matching, or transfers involving restricted, corporate, or sanctioned parties.
+No. We support personal, non-commercial remittances only — no commercial payments, export/import transactions, real estate investments, business capital matching, or transfers involving restricted, corporate, or sanctioned parties.

 Questions about compliance?